cocos/cocos-docs/en/physics/physics-configs.md

 ### Through the Physical Configuration panel

-The **Project Settings -> Physical Configuration** allows you to configure the physical system in relation to it.
+The **Project Settings -> Physical Configuration** allows you to configure the related physics system.

 ![Physics](./img/physics-config-index.png)